nealcaren/fightordie/_build/html/_sources/Volumes/40/01/listen_japan_and_china.md

 # Listen, Japan and China (1933)

-Colossi of Asia and leaders of all colored mankind: for God’s sake stop fighting and get together.
+Colossi of Asia and leaders of all colored mankind: for God's sake stop fighting and get together.
 Compose your quarrels on any reasonable basis.
 Unite in self-defense and assume that leadership of distracted mankind to which your four hundred millions of people entitle you.

 Listen to a word from twelve little black millions who live in the midst of western culture and know it: the intervention of the League of Nations bodes ill for you and all colored folk.
 There are philanthropists and reformers in Europe and America genuinely interested in all mankind.
 But they do not rule, neither in England nor France, not in Germany nor in America.
 The real rulers of the world today, who stand back of Stimson, Macdonald and Herriot, are blood-sucking, imperial tyrants who see only one thing in the quarrel of China and Japan and that is a chance to crush and exploit both.
 Nothing has given them more ghoulish glee than the blood and smoke of Shanghai and Manchuria or led them to rub hands with more solemn unction and practised hypocrisy.